Technical interview questions

 SUM(CASE e.event_type WHEN 'impression' THEN 1 ELSE 0 END) impressions

-GROUP BY a.ad_id, e.date, e.source
+GROUP BY e.ad_id, e.date, e.source

 ) AS conversions_clicks_table